MasterClass just raised $100 million for celebrity-fueled content – TechCrunch

 MasterClass raised the round as millions are at home with nothing to do.
 CEO and co-founder David Rogier said that the most watched chapter of a class is Chris Voss, former FBI negotiator, and his thoughts on the art of tactical empathy.

 Beyond this anecdote, Rogier repeatedly denied to share any data on how MasterClass’ usage has changed since coronavirus began.
 The silence is notable only because its competitors and neighbors in the edtech space have been noisy as of late.
-The massive shift to remote education has already helped edtech companies raise millions across the board, from new unicorns to seed stage deals.
+The massive shift to remote education has already helped edtech companies raise millions across the board, from new unicorns to seed-stage deals.

 The silence might be because MasterClass has positioned its content as more entertainment-focused than simply education-focused.
-Since the company produces high quality, documentary-style content, it means that it might struggle to produce, similarly to the delays we’re seeing in the entertainment industry right now due to COVID-19 shutdowns.
+Because the company produces high-quality, documentary-style content, it means that it might struggle to produce, similarly to the delays we’re seeing in the entertainment industry right now due to COVID-19 shutdowns.

 Similar to other edtech companies, however, MasterClass claims that the new financing was closed less out of necessity and more out of opportunity.